Pepszidev/Slot-Machine-Default-API/README.md

 There's currently no probability calculation and win calculation on this api.
 The math part is reserved for other projects as probabilities are generally unique by project.
 I don't want it to be specific, at least the less the better.

+This API works with $_SESSION to simulate stored data from a database.

 # REST API